weixuc/SimpleCard/README.md

 **Hand-rolled `FakeExchangeRateService`** -- Uses `Func<>` delegate properties instead of a mocking library.
 This avoids Castle.Core/Moq runtime compatibility issues on .NET 10 and produces simpler, more readable test setup code.

-**No migrations** -- `EnsureCreated()` is called at startup for simplicity.
-In a production system with evolving schema, EF Core migrations or a tool like Flyway would be used instead.
+**EF Core migrations** -- `MigrateAsync()` is called at startup so the schema evolves safely without data loss.
+The initial migration is in `src/SimpleCard.Infrastructure/Migrations/`.
+Adding a new migration after a schema change: `dotnet ef migrations add <Name> -p src/SimpleCard.Infrastructure -s src/SimpleCard.Api`.

 **REST over event-driven for this scope** -- This service exposes a synchronous REST API because the assignment is self-contained and all operations are request/response by nature.
 In a real payments platform, transaction creation would likely publish a `TransactionCreated` event to a message broker (e.g. Kafka) so that downstream services -- fraud detection, ledger reconciliation, notification delivery -- can react independently without tight coupling.
 The CQRS structure already separates writes from reads, making it straightforward to add an event publisher inside a command handler without changing the API contract.